Fredilein/CookieAudit/README.md

 - [Chrome extension](https://chrome.google.com/webstore/detail/cookieaudit/hoheefgkoickpgelfgijnjnifcpkmbnc)

+## Build locally

+Instead of downloading the extension from the chrome extension store you can also build it locally.
+To do so follow these steps:

+1. Clone this repository
+2. Open Chrome and go to  `Window > Extensions`
+3. Enable `Developer mode` on the top right
+4. Click `Load unpacked`
+5. Go to the cloned repository folder and select the folder `src/`
+6. The CookieAudit extension should now be in the extensions bar of your Chrome browser

 ## How to use this extension

 1. Close all tabs (opening up a private browsing window could also help)